mario-bermonti/mspelling/README.md

         end the session.

-<a id="org651842b"></a>
+<a id="orgf7f9c86"></a>

 # Usage

--   Just run the main.py file (`python3 main.py`) and mspelling will start
+-   run the main.py file using python (`python3 main.py`) and mspelling will start
 -   There are two types of sessions in mspelling: practice and experimental sessions
     -   The session is considered practice if no participant id is provided.
-        In this cases, mspelling will read the words from `stimuli/words/practice.csv`.
+        In this case, mspelling will read the words from `stimuli/words/practice.csv`.
     -   The session is considered an experimental session if a participant id is provided.
         The id can contain letters, numbers, and symbols.
-In this cases, mspelling will read the words from `mspelling/stimuli/words/experimental.csv`.
+In this case, mspelling will read the words from `mspelling/stimuli/words/experimental.csv`.
 -   In both cases, mspelling expects:
     -   the audio for each word to be in the `mspelling/stimuli/audio/` folder.
         All audio files must be in `wav` format.
-    -   The text stimuli must be words in a column named `word` of the CSV file.
+    -   The text stimuli must be in a column named `word` of the CSV file.
 -   At the end of the session, mSpelling stores the results in the `mspelling/results` folder.
 The name of the file will be identified with the participant's code (blank for practice sessions) and the current